 - Conceptual consistency.
-Indicators must align with the definitions of their corresponding categories, topics, subpillars, and pillars.
+Indicators must align with the definitions of their corresponding categories, topics, sub-pillars, and pillars.
 Their definitions should be exhaustive in capturing the essence of the associated category and topic. - Data comparability.
 All data should be standardized to ensure comparability across countries, providing a fair representation of economic differences.
 For example, indicators are expressed relative to factors such as GDP (e.g. % of GDP) or population (per 1 million people).
 For indicators presented in absolute terms in official sources (i.e., total values not adjusted for country size), additional calculations were applied using scaling factors such as GDP (PPP) and population size. - Good data coverage: Indicators should be available for at least 50% of all countries in the ranking.
 In the final set of indicators, over 50% have coverage for more than 90% of the ranked countries, while nearly 90% of indicators cover over 70% of countries30. - Sophisticated and internationally recognized data sources.
-Most data are sourced from reputable international organizations such as the World Bank, UNESCO, IMF, ILO, OECD, UNCTAD, and ITU31. - Despite limited coverage, four indicators were included due to their conceptual importance and the absence of suitable alternatives.
-These indicators are: Statutory gross monthly minimum wage (coverage 48%), Sharing economy Index (coverage 41%), Al labour demand (coverage 35%) and Robot density (coverage 48%). - For innovative Al indicators new data sources, which were never used in the previous versions of GLRI, e.g. Emerging Technology Observatory, Lloyd's Register Foundation, Tortoise and Customer Choice Center, were rigorously evaluated for internal and cross-source consistency, global relevance, and alignment with other indicators.
+Most data are sourced from reputable international organizations such as the World Bank, UNESCO, IMF, ILO, OECD, UNCTAD, and ITU31.

+31 For innovative AI indicators new data sources, which were never used in the previous versions of GLRI, e.g. Emerging Technology Observatory, Lloyd's Register Foundation, Tortoise and Customer Choice Center, were rigorously evaluated for internal and cross-source consistency, global relevance, and alignment with other indicators.